 Radiation induced brachial plexopathy (RIBP)

 RIBP is thought to be caused by fibrosis of connective tissue around peripheral nerves, ischemia from damage to surrounding capillaries, and changes to axons (both myelinated and unmyelinated).
 There seems to be a direct correlation with doses per fraction of radiation and total dose of radiation.
 Doses of 2.2-2.5 gray per fraction and total dose of 34-40 gray are associated with <1% risk of developing RIBP.
 The risk of RIBP increases to 73% with doses approaching 5 gray per fraction or total dose greater than 50 gray.
 Reducing dose per fraction and total dose of radiation is the only primary prevention.
+More modern techniques in radiation therapy have been developed over time to help decrease radiation exposure of surround tissues and limit collateral damage.
+Such techniques as intensity modulated radiation therapy (IMRT), gamma knife radiosurgery (GKRS) and Proton Therapy are some examples of this.
+An in depth discussion of radiation technique is outside the scope of this review.
+When conservative measures have failed, omentoplasty is an alternative treatment for RIBP.6

 Postoperative issues after breast cancer surgery